microsoft/assistant-pf-demo/README-Azure-Monitor.md

 Here are a few KQL queries that you can use to get started with building your own dashboards:

+> Note: As mentioned above, the property names and structure used in this demo are based on the current best practices and are guaranteed to change as the OpenAI Semantic Conventions for LLMs are finalized.

 - Average duration of OpenAI Chat calls by model/deployment name used:
 ```kql
 AppDependencies